-Samples ACTH
+ACTH

-1 mL blood in a 1.2 mL EDTA tube (pink top) Send IMMEDIATELY to laboratory on ice for centrifugation and freezing
+1.8 mL EDTA tube (pink top) Send IMMEDIATELY to laboratory on ice for centrifugation and freezing

-Cortisol 2 mL lithium heparin (orange top) or clotted blood (white top)
+Cortisol 1.2 mL lithium heparin (orange top) or clotted blood (white top)

-Patients with pituitary-dependent hypercortisolism (Cushing's disease) will usually show suppression of plasma cortisol to at least 50% of basal values.
+• Patients with pituitary-dependent hypercortisolism (Cushing's disease) will usually show suppression of plasma cortisol to at least 50% of basal values.
 Those with ectopic ACTH secretion will not show any suppression of Cortisol.
 Please note that approximately 10% of patients with Cushing's disease fail to suppress and approximately 10% of those with ectopic ACTH secretion will suppress.